Funnyguy77/PocketSphinxUnityDemo/README.md

 - Android
 - iOS

-## Installation
+## Installation (Tested in Unity 2018.4.13f1 LTS)
-Simply download or clone this project and open it in your version of Unity.
-(Tested in Unity 2018.4.13f1 LTS)
+Simply clone this project and open it in your version of Unity.
+This Project uses Git Large Files Support (LFS).
+Downloading a zip file using the green button on Github **does not work**.
+You must clone the Project with a version of git that has LFS.

+You can download Git LFS here: https://git-lfs.github.com/.

 ## TODO:
 - ~~Add an example showing how to use a custom language model.~~